LOk0121/clipbud/README.md

 </div>

-Clipboard Buddy (`clipbud`) is a utility that interacts with your system clipboard and augments it with AI capabilities.
+Clipboard Buddy (`clipbud`) is a cross platform utility that interacts with your system clipboard and augments it with AI capabilities.
 You can register a set of custom action prompts and recall them at any time on your clipboard contents using a custom global hotkey.
 The power of this mechanism is that it works with any application since it reads and writes directly from and to the system clipboard.

 <div align="center">
   <img alt="Clipboard Buddy" src="https://raw.githubusercontent.com/evilsocket/clipbud/main/clipbud.gif" />